markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 * An intuitive and developer-friendly API

+* Efficient link establishment

+  * Total bandwidth cost of setting up a link is only 3 packets, totalling 237 bytes

+  * Low cost of keeping links open at only 0.62 bits per second

 * Reliable and efficient transfer of arbritrary amounts of data

   * Reticulum can handle a few bytes of data or files of many gigabytes